edc123/react-shears/README.md

 # v0.0.3 Release Notes
 - dep free, and works for IE8+
 - TODO: allow for units in maxHeight
-- TODO: needs to give more things as options, like the fade in effect
+- TODO: needs to give more things as options, like the fade in effect and debounce time